mattThousand/sad_panda/README.md

 # SadPanda

-TODO: Write a gem description
+sad_panda is a gem currently-in-progress with tools for sentiment analysis ultimately including bayesian classifiers for positivity/negativity and emotion classification.

 ## Installation